Luggage Storage NYC

 Major and popular stations in The Big Apple 2020

-Penn Station, also known as Pennsylvania Station and New York Penn Station, is a big underground railroad station in NYC.
-It is super busy as numbers from 2019 show around 600.000 New Yorkers and tourists are passing through each weekday.
-Penn Station is located in Midtown Manhattan which is relatively close to the Empire State Building and Macy’s Herald Square.
+Penn Station, also known as Pennsylvania Station and New York Penn Station, is a huge underground railroad station in NYC.
+In 2019, around 600,000 tourists and New Yorkers would pass through it daily, making Penn Station one of New York’s busiest stations.
+Penn Station is located in Midtown Manhattan, which is relatively close to the Empire State Building and Macy’s Herald Square.
 You can find our luggage storage locations just around the corner from the station.
 Penn Station itself does not store luggage.

-Grand Central Station, also known as Grand Central Station, is a rail terminal Midtown Manhattan, NYC.
+Grand Central Station, also known as Grand Central Terminal, is a rail terminal Midtown Manhattan, NYC.
 The terminal is located at 42nd Street and Park Avenue.
 The terminal contains a connection to the New York City Subway at Grand Central-42nd Street.
-Grand Central Terminal itself doesn’t offer any luggage storage service so you have to leave the terminal to find a luggage storage location to store your bags.
-Luckily, we have a LuggageHero store 300 meters from Grand Central Station.
+Grand Central Terminal itself doesn’t offer a luggage storage service so you have to leave the terminal to find a luggage storage location to store your bags at.
+Luckily, we have a LuggageHero store just 300 meters from Grand Central Station.

 Other popular destinations in New York

-New York has many popular destinations when you do not want to spend energy carrying your luggage around:
+New York has many popular destinations to which you do not want to spend your energy carrying your luggage in and around:

 - LaGuardia Airport